yahoo/elide-doc/pages/guide/01-start.md

 ## Spin up the API

 So now we have a bean, but without an API it is not do very useful.
-Before we add the API component of the we need to create the schema in the database that our beans will use.
+Before we add the API component, we need to create the schema in the database that our beans will use.
 Download and run the [demo setup script][demo-schema]; this demo uses MySQL, feel free to modify the setup script if you are using a different database provider.